puppetlabs/puppet-docs/source/pe/2.0/console_classes_groups.markdown

 ### The Default Group

 The console automatically adds every node to a group called `default`.
-Use this group for any classes you need assigned to every single node.
+Use this group for any classes you need assigned to every single node. **This differs from the open source Dashboard,** which doesn't currently implement a default group.

+Nodes are added to the default group by a periodic background task, so it may take several minutes after a node first checks in before it joins the group.

 Rake API